alexbosworth/ln-service/README.md

 Get a chain fee estimate for a prospective chain send

+`utxo_selection` methods: 'largest', 'random'

 Requires `onchain:read` permission

 Specifying 0 for `utxo_confirmations` is not supported in LND 0.13.0 or below

+`utxo_selection` is not supported in LND 0.17.4 and below

     {
       lnd: <Authenticated LND API Object>